Sales

 Lead response time measures the length of time it takes reps to make contact with generated leads.

-Studies show that a rep needs to respond to a lead within five minutes or less to maximize the possibility of conversion.
+Studies show that a rep needs to respond to a lead within five minutes or less to maximise the possibility of conversion.
 By monitoring lead response time, you can ensure that your team is consistently responding below the five-minute window and identify any factors that may be hindering quick responses.

 Monthly sales performance metrics: Tracking completed cycles